 The farmers behind these initiatives are those that Red Tractor Assurance celebrates by sponsoring the Guild's Red Tractor Public Engagement Award.

-A relatively new accolade, the award is in its fourth year in 2019.
-Full details of how to enter are available by clicking here.
+The award is in its fifth year in 2020 and entry details are available by clicking here.

 Few can deny that UK farming is going to need strong UK consumer support as we move into an unpredictable market with an increased likelihood of more, cheaper, imported food as the UK leaves the European Union.